 Shelley Mechette is a Certified Life Purpose Coach dedicated to empowering women through personal and professional development.
 ShellyMechette.com

 It’s no secret that we all want to be successful in life.
-Sometimes, opportunities just do not come the way we think that they should.
-What do you do when you are over-looked for the promotion or have reached a glass ceiling but know that you are meant for more?
-You step outside of your comfort zone and host/create your own events centered around your experience and expertise.
+Sometimes, opportunities just do not come how we think they should.
+What do you do when you are over-looked for a promotion or have reached a glass ceiling but know that you are meant for more?
+You step outside your comfort zone and host/create events centered around your experience and expertise.

 5. Write About It

 We all have a story.
-We all have experienced trials, disappointments, discouragement, and many other things.
-A great way to create your own opportunity is to write about what you have learned in life through its hardships and your triumphs.
-We ALL need encouragement and know that someone else who has been where we are…made it out on the other side successfully.
+We all have experienced trials, disappointments, discouragements, and many other things.
+A great way to create your own opportunity is to write about what you have learned in life through its hardships and triumphs.
+We all need encouragement and know that someone else who has been where we are made it out on the other side successfully.

 When you write a book, you open up endless doors to success.
 You open yourself to becoming the expert on what you have written about, speaking opportunities, workshop facilitating, and more!
 There is always someone in need.
 Someone is always waiting for the tools needed to assist them in winning.
-Your story just may be the very opportunity to provide what you BOTH are looking for.
+Your story may be the opportunity to provide what you both want.

 6. Get on the Phone & Offer Services

-We are living in a huge technology world.
+We live in a highly technological world.
 We communicate through email, text, and social media.
-Sometimes, however, it’s good to go back to the primary way of communication…PHONE CALLS.
+Sometimes, however, it’s good to go back to the primary way of communication: phone calls.

 You can create amazing opportunities for yourself by getting on the phone, contacting companies’ decision-makers, and offering your services to them for free.
-If you understand various software programs, offer to install/upgrade theirs for free, then ask them to give you three business referrals so that you can do the same for them.
+If you understand various software programs offering to install/upgrade theirs for free, then ask them to give you three business referrals so you can do the same for them.

 This will establish your business/expertise, build your contacts, and eventually position you to reap financially.
 By offering your services, you will create a financial legacy for your family and become the CEO of your life and time!